School of Sport and Health Sciences

 +44 (0) 1772 89 2781

-Subject Areas: Sports Therapy, Physiotherapy
+Subject Areas: BSc (Hons) Sports Therapy

 Jill qualified from the University of Central Lancashire in 2008 with a first class honours degree in Sports Therapy.
 She further completed her MSc (by Research) in 2012 thesis entitled; An investigation into the influence of athletic taping on the postures of female equine riders during sitting trot.
 Working alongside elite dressage and show jumping riders through links with Myerscough Equine Department.
 Jill has published research in the area of postural characteristics in elite dressage riders.

 Jill has worked within professional rugby union for the past eleven years and is head therapist at Wharfedale RUFC for the first XV squad and part of Yorkshire County Seniors RFU medical team and worked with the French National Squad at the U20’s World Cup.
 Jill RFU immediate trauma qualified.
 Privately she works with elite ultra-runners, cyclists, downhill bike racers, gymnasts and professional dancers.
 Jill has externally lectured for SMA and VTCT Manual Therapy courses.
 Her clinical and sporting interests include rugby union, rugby league, gymnastics and horse riding.